tommi-vsalo/BlueTeamLab/docs/dev/project-documentation/user-guide.md

 3. Verify NIC order (NAT first, Internal second)

+### Ubuntu displays a black screen on first boot

+On some systems, Ubuntu virtual machines may initially display a black screen.

+- This may resolve itself after a short wait
+- Guest Additions are already stored in the disk images
+- Once the system has booted, normal operation is expected

+This does not indicate a failed installation.

 ## Note
 This lab is provided for **educational use only**.
 The user guide is iteratively improved during the prototype phase.